gpropf/clarity/README.md

 ## Design

+### Terminology ###

+Node
+: a single GUI element generally created using a node factory.

+Node Factory
+: Due to the large number of factors that come into play in creating nodes, we set up factory objects (using the CLNodeFactory class) that store certain persistent parameters relevant to setting up nodes.

+Peer
+: Nodes can have relationships with other nodes that result in automatic data movement and updating when one node is changed either due to the end user or the model changing something.
+Nodes that have such a relationship with another are called its peers.

 ### Data Flow Class Methods ###
 _These are the current methods that move data around in the system.
 I'm documenting them here mostly for my own benefit so that I can think about a better nomenclature and simpler structure for them._